kozhabergenova/devvie/README.md

     ```
 "name" variable sets the project name of the network

-"tenant_os" variable declares the tenant of the network (the output of the predefined resource).
+"tenant" variable declares the tenant of the network (the output of the predefined resource).

-"vrf_os" variable defines the vrf of the network (the output of the predefined resource).
+"vrf" variable defines the vrf of the network (the output of the predefined resource).

 "vlan_id" variable depicts Vlan id of the project